It certainly has been awhile since I have posted. The following was written on April 24, 2015 on a return train trip through the Rockies.

 stops at small coffee shops,

-and drives up to Whistler and Squamish where they are relocating.
+a few micro breweriesDSCN9162image and drives up to Whistler and Squamish where they are relocating.

 But it's not also without regrets that it will be awhile before I will be able to cycle or garden again soon.
 Worried about my newly planted seedlings left behind in Edmonton, my pets at the house and return date to work.